 Isn’t it satisfying to harvest your own raspberries?
 I love the way a perfectly warm, ripe raspberry rolls off its mount into my fingers.
-Raspberry aroma is tangy, and the taste of a fresh raspberry is delightfully warm, sweet and tart!
+The raspberry aroma is tangy, and the taste of a fresh raspberry is delightfully warm, sweet, and tart!
 Raspberry plants are worth growing.
-That being said, there are many diseases of raspberry plants so it is good to educate yourself about how to grow the delectable raspberry.
+That being said, there are many diseases of raspberry plants, so it is good to educate yourself about how to grow the delectable raspberry.
 Canes turning brown are a common symptom of many different diseases of raspberry plants.

 Understanding Raspberry Plant Problems

 One of the first things you need to know is the difference between a primocane and a floricane.
 A primocane is a leafy stalk formed during its first year on a raspberry plant.
 It may produce buds but doesn’t typically produce fruit.
 You want to let the primocanes grow and then overwinter for producing flowers and fruit in the second year.

 During the second year of this cane’s life, it is called a floricane.
 Floricanes produce flowers and fruit.
 They typically die or become non-productive after that.
 You should cut floricanes down to ground level after you harvest your berries.
 Leaving floricanes uncut can lead to unnecessary raspberry plant problems.